 Alternatively make this Popcorn Fudge (below right, from Raspberricupcakes)

-There's also lots of Carnival candy that you can buy to fill out the dessert table or use as favors, including this gummi popcorn (below left), red apple candy lollipops (below center), salt water taffy, cotton candy, watermelon wedge lollipops and lots more.
-See the full range here(USA only).
-Or see here for these cute buttered popcorn gourmet jelly beans (below right, USA only).
+There's also lots of Carnival candy that you can buy to fill out the dessert table or use as favors, including this gummi popcorn (below left), red apple candy lollipops (below center), salt water taffy, cotton candy, watermelon wedge lollipops, buttered popcorn jelly beans (below right) and lots more.
+See supplier 3.

 If you're want to serve French Fries for your party, make home-made paper cones by printing off pictures of old fashioned Carnival posters from the web.
 Or make batch of the individual french fries in this recipe made from pound cake (below, by Karen Tack at Parenting), serve in a basket as show and see how long it takes people to notice that they're sweet.